NLnetLabs/krill/README.md

 The base uri for the API is:
 http://localhost:3000/api/v1/

+NOTE: Calls to the API have to include the api token as an [OAuth 2.0 Bearer token](https://tools.ietf.org/html/rfc6750#section-2.1) as a header, e.g.:

+    Authorization: Bearer "your-secret"

 ### Publishers

 Publishers are entities who are allowed to publish content using this